*---*Dear Anonymous Legion chivalrous by publishing information ---

 ======================================================

-If you have information regarding you would like to submit anonymously contact us at ghostsec@riseup.net
+If you have information regarding #OpISIS you would like to submit anonymously contact us at ghostsec@riseup.net

 Operation ISIS Video Press Release.
 [French Subtitles]